empriselab/RCareWorld/README.md

 # Get Started with the Examples
-Check the examples in `pyrcareworld/pyrcareworld/demo/examples` folder.
+Check the examples in the `pyrcareworld/pyrcareworld/demo/examples` folder.

 Go through the examples, run the examples, and read the comments in the code to understand the corresponding output and related APIs.

 # Starter Scripts for Bathing and Dressing Tasks
-Check the `test_bathing.py` and `test_dressing.py` to get an overall idea about how to use the simulation environments for the dressing and bathing task.
+Check out `RCareWorld/template/test_bathing.py` and `RCareWorld/template/test_dressing.py` to get an overall idea about how to use the simulation environments for the dressing and bathing tasks.

 These two files are without graphics rendering to make them compatible with the docker environment.
 If you want to use them with rendering in your local environment, set `graphics=False` to `graphics=True` in the `RCareWorld()`.
 ```